-The side handle may be installed on either side or the top of gear case.
-Position side handle in the location which offers best control and guard protection.
+The side handle may be installed on either side of the gear case.
+Position the side handle in the location which offers best control and guard protection.
 To install, thread side handle into side handle socket and tighten securely.

 WARNING To reduce the risk of injury when grinding: